reStrike-d-o-o/reStrike_VTA_Cursor/docs/development/VSCODE_WINDOWS_SETUP.md

 Complete guide for developing and debugging the reStrike VTA Windows desktop application using VSCode.

+> **Note**: This setup is designed for the Windows-only version of reStrike VTA, converted from the dual environment system at commit `4d222ceed0cd698b7e3ba0d7037f51388d553803`.

 ## 🚀 **Essential VSCode Extensions**

 ### **Core Development Extensions**